Niq1982/finvoice-parser/README.md

 Take note that you need to add extra `--` before the options, as required by Composer.

 #### `--input`
-The directory containing the XML files to be parsed.
+The full path containing the XML files to be parsed.
 Defaults to `examples`.

 #### `--output`
 The path to the CSV file where the results will be written.
 Defaults to `invoices.csv`.